Your guide to doing business in France

-France is one of Europe’s largest and most financially powerful nations.
-Once a historic empire, France’s political and economic presence on the world stage has endured for centuries: modern France is a founding member of the European Union and is also a member of the G7, the Organisation for Economic Cooperation and the World Trade Organisation.
-France ranks as the fifth-largest economy in the world, and is also one of the largest global importers and exporters.
-The French business landscape is built on a strong national economy, and the government has been taking steps since the 1980s to decrease the dominance of state infrastructure in favour of the private sector.
-Important sectors in the business landscape include transportation, electronics, textiles, and tourism but France also has a reputation for innovation and technological development: the nuclear energy industry in particular has seen significant growth thanks to a lack of domestic oil production.
-Incentives for business set-up in France include a lack of administrative restrictions, and strong government support for innovative commercial projects.
-In 2018, France ranked 31 on the World Bank’s Ease of Doing business Survey.
+One of Europe’s largest nations, France is situated at the western edge of continental Europe, sharing its eastern land border with Belgium, Luxembourg, Germany, Switzerland, Monaco, and Italy, and its southern border with Andorra and Spain.
+Once a global empire, France has a well-established political and economic presence: in 2019, France was the seventh-largest economy in the world with a GDP of $2.7 trillion and 1.5% growth.
+The French business landscape is highly developed and diverse, the government has been taking steps since the 1980s to decrease the dominance of state infrastructure in favour of the private sector.
+Important industries include transportation, electronics, textiles, and tourism but France also has a reputation for innovation and technological development: the French nuclear energy industry in particular has seen significant growth thanks to a lack of domestic oil production.
+France is one of the world’s largest importers and exporters and incentives for setting-up a business in the country include a lack of administrative restrictions and strong government support for innovative commercial projects.
+France is a founding member of the European Union and is also a member of the UN, NATO, the G7, the OECD, and the WTO.
+In 2019, France ranked 32 on the World Bank’s Ease of Doing Business Survey.

-There are a plenty of reasons to choose France as an investment destination:
+There are plenty of reasons to choose France as an investment destination:

-A company is not required to have a legal entity established in order to process payroll.
-Some conditions however may be required when processing payroll; the main condition is the “Unions de Recouvrement des Cotisations de Sécurité Sociale et d'Allocations Familiales” (URSSAF) registration, which handles social security deductions.
+The company is not required to have a legal entity established in order to process a payroll.
+Some conditions however may be required when processing payroll (CNFE registration or a liaison office set up); the main is the “Unions de Recouvrement des Cotisations de Sécurité Sociale et d'Allocations Familiales” (URSSAF) registration which handles social security deductions.

 The timescale for completion of this process is four weeks.

-The working days in France are Monday to Friday.
+The working week in France is Monday to Friday.
 The legal duration of work is 35 hours per week.
-The duration can be annualised to 1607 hours or 218 days.
-In that case, time at work can be modulated depending on high or low seasons.
+The duration can be annualized to 1607 hours or 218 days.
+In that case, the time at work can be modulated depending on high or low seasons.

-As a counterpart to these annual rules, employees are granted RTT (working time reduction days), extra hours are paid, or “Recovery days” are granted.
-These working hours may depend on a collective agreement or a corporate agreement.
+In counterpart of these annual rules, employees are granted RTT (working time reduction days), extra hours are paid or “recovery days” are granted.
+It depends on the collective agreement or a corporate agreement.

 France lies at the western edge of continental Europe, on the shores of the Atlantic ocean.
 Annexed by Rome in 51 BC, France grew to become the dominant European power, with a monarchy which lasted until the French Revolution of the 18th century.
 Under its famous leader, Napoleon, France established a powerful empire, and in the 21st century its global influence endures, with overseas territories in locations across the world.
 Long considered an epicentre of philosophy, art and science, France ranks consistently high in global standards of education, life expectancy, and healthcare, and, as a member of the European Union and the United Nations Security Council, is also a significant political power.
 France shares land borders with numerous of European countries, including Belgium, Germany, Switzerland, Italy, and Spain, while its topography includes alpine mountain ranges, fertile valleys, Mediterranean beaches, and deep forests.
 France’s climate varies from wet and cool in the north, to hot and dry in its southern regions.